Skip to content

 Automatically start recording when connected:

-Enable if you want BUTTM to start recording when a station connects.
+Enable if you want BUTTM to start recording when at least one station is connected.

 Automatically stop recording when disconnected: